backstage/backstage/docs/deployment/cloudfoundry.md

 ### Building Backstage

-Build your backstage instance following the instructions below taken from https://backstage.io/docs/deployment/docker.
-Run the following command in the root directory of your backstage instance
+Build your Backstage instance by following the instructions below, based on the [Backastage Docker Build docs](https://backstage.io/docs/deployment/docker).
+Run the following command in the root directory of your backstage instance:

-yarn build:backend --config ../../app-config.yaml
+`yarn build:backend --config ../../app-config.yaml`

-Following this we want to take the built backstage and place it in a new build directory
+Following this, move the built Backstage to a new build directory:

 ```
 cp -v \